Showing posts with label EUV. Show all posts

 By Abhishek Kumar Thakur and Jonas Sundqvist

 ASML, a leading supplier of semiconductor equipment, is poised for a significant year in 2023, projected to surpass Applied Materials (AMAT) as the top provider of Wafer Fabrication Equipment.
-This achievement is attributed to ASML's robust revenue growth, expected to reach a remarkable 30% increase in 2023, while Applied Materials faces a decline of 20%.
+This achievement is attributed to ASML's robust revenue growth, expected to reach a remarkable 30% increase in 2023, while Applied Materials faces a decline of 20% according to Seeking Alpha*.
 ASML's success can be attributed to a substantial backlog of Deep Ultraviolet (DUV) and Extreme Ultraviolet (EUV) systems, driven by heightened demand in China.

 Despite facing challenges like supply chain disruptions and a factory fire, ASML has consistently ranked among the top three semiconductor equipment suppliers since 2017.
 Their backlog of EUV systems, combined with growing acceptance of DUV tools, contributes to their strong performance.